Jimmy Garoppolo Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Garoppolo averages 246.6 passing yards per game in five matchups against the Rams, 51.1 more yards than his over/under in Sunday's game.
+- Garoppolo averaged 246.6 passing yards per game in five matchups against the Rams, 48.1 yards above his over/under for Sunday.

-- Garoppolo threw a touchdown pass four times and multiple TDS three times over three of those outings against the Rams.

 - Note: Garoppolo's stats vs. Rams date back to 2016.

-- The Rams have the NFL's 23rd-ranked pass defense this season, giving up 258.5 yards per game through the air.
+- The 258.5 passing yards the Rams allow per game makes them the NFL's 23rd-ranked pass defense this season.

-- The Rams have given up 15 passing TDs this season (0.9 per game), ranking them second among NFL defenses.
+- The Rams have allowed 15 passing TDs this year (0.9 per game), ranking them second among NFL defenses.

 Recent Performances